srcmake/cpp-stl-algorithms/README.md

 * Maybe make a section explaining pairs?
 * Change some of the vector examples to strings.
 * Make note about possible changes because of inconsistencies in words/code.
+* Make note about typos or incorrect information.

 Category types?
 1. Figure something out about container/range.